 When the generator requires servicing or repairs, contact a Dealer for assistance.
 Service technicians are factory-trained and are capable of handling all service needs.

-When contacting a Dealer about parts and service, always supply the complete model number and serial number of the unit as given on its data decal, which is located on the generator.
-See section "The Generator" for decal location.
+When contacting a Dealer about parts and service, always supply the complete Model number, Serial number and Type Code (where applicable), of the unit as given on the Data Label affixed to the unit.